ctSkennerton/BioSQL-Extensions/README.rst

 3. feat-prot, outputs the translated sequence features (i.e. proteins/CDS)
 4. feat-nucl, outputs sequence features untranslated (i.e. proteins/CDS, tRNA, rRNA)
 5. csv, output the annotations for all of the features.
+6. gff, output annotations as a gff3 formatted file.
+Just like the genbank or fasta output formats, this will print the whole contig.

 Filtering on taxonomy
 ^^^^^^^^^^^^^^^^^^^^^